loganpasco/SNHU/README.md

 # SNHU
-This is a collection of work form CS-210 Programming Languages
+This is a collection of work from CS-210 Programming Languages